thanpolas/toddmotto.github.io/_posts/2014-07-23-opinionated-angular-js-styleguide-for-teams.md

 path: 2014-07-23-opinionated-angular-js-styleguide-for-teams.md
 ---

-After reading [Google's AngularJS guidelines](http://google-styleguide.googlecode.com/svn/trunk/angularjs-google-style.html), I felt they were a little too incomplete and also guided towards using the Closure library.
+After reading [Google's AngularJS guidelines](//google-styleguide.googlecode.com/svn/trunk/angularjs-google-style.html), I felt they were a little too incomplete and also guided towards using the Closure library.
+They [also state](//blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html) _"We don't think this makes sense for all projects that use AngularJS, and we'd love to see our community of developers come up with a more general Style that's applicable to AngularJS projects large and small"_, so here goes.

-From my experience with Angular and working in teams, here's my opinionated styleguide for syntax, building and structuring Angular applications.
+From my experience with Angular, [several talks](//speakerdeck.com/toddmotto) and working in teams, here's my opinionated styleguide for syntax, building and structuring Angular applications.

 ### Module definitions

 Angular modules can be declared in various ways, either stored in a variable or using the getter syntax.
-Use the getter syntax at all times ([angular recommended](https://docs.angularjs.org/guide/module)).
+Use the getter syntax at all times ([angular recommended](//docs.angularjs.org/guide/module)).

 ###### Bad:
 {% highlight javascript %}